 Photo GO: Jeroen de Haan

-the case of the Great-Organ of Carlier built in 1633
+case of the Great-Organ of Carlier built in 1633 (using parts

-(using parts from 1572) and extending it laterally.
-Saint
+from 1572) and extending it laterally to house the pedal and

-Nicolas is residing on the centre turret of the GO
+the positif.
+Saint Nicolas is residing on the centre turret of

-maintenance works were carried out which made the
+In 2008, provisional maintenance works were carried out by

 All wind-chests date from before the revolution (F.H.

-from before the revolution in Paris.
-Its pipework is in a
+before the revolution in Paris.
+Its pipework is in a relatively good